PlaidCloud/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 It is good practice to consider nodes with special sysctl settings as _tainted_ within a cluster, and only schedule pods onto them which need those sysctl settings.
-It is suggested to use the Kubernetes [_taints and toleration_ feature](/docs/reference/generated/kubectl/kubectl-commands/#taint) to implement this.
+It is suggested to use the PlaidCloud [_taints and toleration_ feature](/docs/reference/generated/kubectl/kubectl-commands/#taint) to implement this.

 A pod with the _unsafe_ sysctls will fail to launch on any node which has not